Lug nut: Removal and installation

-Lug nuts may be removed using a lug, socket, or impact wrench.
-If the wheel is to be removed, an automotive jack to raise the vehicle and some wheel chocks would be used as well.
-Wheels that have hubcaps or wheel covers need these removed beforehand, typically with a screwdriver, flatbar, or prybar.
-Lug nuts can be difficult to remove, as they may become frozen to the wheel stud.
-In such cases a breaker bar or repeated blows from an impact wrench can be used to free them.
-Alternating between tightening and loosening can free especially stubborn lug nuts.
+Lug nuts may be removed using a lug wrench, socket wrench, or impact wrench.
+If the wheel is to be removed, an automotive jack to raise the vehicle and wheel chocks are commonly used.
+Wheels fitted with hubcaps or wheel covers usually require these to be removed beforehand, typically with a screwdriver, flatbar, or prybar.
+Lug nuts can be difficult to remove if they have corroded, seized, or been previously over-tightened.
+In such cases, a breaker bar or an impact wrench may be used to loosen them, although care is needed to avoid damaging the wheel stud, nut, or wheel.